DimKapoulas/survey-creator/README.md

 This is a simple project of an SPA application showcasing basic CRUD functionality.
 Most attention was given in implementing the backend API in Laravel while the frontend is a basic template in Vue serving as an interface for cheking the API

-The following versions of software/packages where used:
+The following versions of software/packages where used, make sure you have them on your set up:
 ```
 PHP 8.0.3 (cli)
 ```